choquo/fresh-wp/README.md

 You must wait for complete installation, once you click the button you must wait until all the tasks be finished.

+**⭐ Installing Premium Plugins**

+If you have premium plugins and you want to add it to the list just upload your zipped plugin to your own server and add the URL to `fresh-plugins.php` file.

 ![](https://develus.com/share/fresh/fresh-wait-installing.png)

 ### Successful installation